 Well, who doesn’t want the convenience of playing favorite games on a single device?

-Some portable emulators have hundreds, even thousands of pre-installed games and buyers don’t need to pay big bucks to access them.
+Some portable emulators have hundreds, even thousands of pre-installed games, and buyers don’t need to pay big bucks to access them.

 Most portable emulators are small-sized and equipped with a dedicated screen and speaker, so there is no need to connect it to a TV set or a speaker before playing.

 Retro handhelds vary in price and features.
-The expensive ones usually have better display and build quality.
+The expensive ones usually have a better display and build quality.